gix/PresentationTheme.Aero/Docs/docs/known-differences.md

 --------

 Explorer-style ListView has no vertical gridlines compared to the native theme.
-Also header items lack ellipsis for long text and have to sort indicator because the control does not support it.
+Also header items lack ellipsis for long text and have no sort indicator because the control does not support it.

 [!cmp[Native](../images/diff-listview-native.png)[WPF](../images/diff-listview-wpf.png)]